phdesign/presentation-planning-days/presentation-planning-days1.md

 Firstly, set a clear objective for the day.
 This will help when planning the agenda and set expectations for what we want to achieve.
 For example, the Redfin planning day objective was to *"To come out with a shared understanding of our product, our client needs and our competitors so we can have a clear technical vision for the year ahead."*.
 The agenda was built around this, we had product strategy present the roadmap and competitor analysis, we ran games to familiarise ourselves with our client base, and we discussed a technical strategy for our upcoming initiatives.

-I take the role of Technical Advisor very literally, I try to promote autonomy by not telling the team what to do but by advising them so they can make their own informed decisions.
-To that end I didn't want the team to just attend the planning day, I wanted them to be involved in it.
-Developing the agenda was done in collaboration with the team and with product strategy, and anyone interested was welcome to run a session.

-I wanted to set a flow for the day based on the double diamond design process ()
+Get the whole team involved in planning the planning day.
+Make them involved in it rather than just attending it, invite team members to run a session, it's a good professional development opportunity.

-Here's what we came up with for our agenda.
+Here's our agenda.
 We opened the day with product strategy's vision for the module, including looking at market placement, competitor analysis and win / loss analysis.

+You can see there's a flow to this agenda, we started with a learning about what our customers want, then Owen presented the initiative roadmap for how we're going to get there, we then focused on a couple of areas of our system we knew we wanted to refine and ran a design jam session to brainstorm different solutions to the problem, all leading up to a deeper discussion in the technical strategy about how we'll deliver on these solutions.

+Allow time during the day for innovation, be explicit about when we're open to crazy ideas and new approaches, but bring those ideas back to reality in some concrete outcomes.

+We found it great having Dayne join us for our strategy and design jam sessions, and Tal provided some useful guidance in our technical strategy discussion.

 ### Venue